Space/time-efficient RDF stores based on circular suffix sorting: Experimental evaluation

-We analyze the results for all the different join queries that can arise in practice, involving two triples~\cite{AGBFMPNkais14}.
-These are classified according to the number and position of the unbound variables.
+\no{ These are classified according to the number and position of the unbound variables.
 For instance, $(s,p,?x)\bowtie(?x,p,o)$ has no unbound variables apart from the join variable itself, whereas $(?s,?p_1,?x)\bowtie(?x,?p_2,o)$ has three unbound variables in addition to the join variable $x$.
-In addition, for each join type, we take into account three different variants depending on the position of the join variable in the triple-patterns: \emph{subject-subject}, \emph{subject-object}, and \emph{object-object}.
-The subdivision of join operations is as follows (we follow the same naming convention used in previous work~\cite{AGBFMPNkais14}): \begin{itemize} \item Joins with \emph{all-bound} predicates, that is, where the predicate of both triple-patterns involved in the join is fixed.
+In addition, for each join type, we take into account three different variants depending on the position of the join variable in the triple patterns: \emph{subject-subject}, \emph{subject-object}, and \emph{object-object}.
+The subdivision of join operations is as follows (we follow the same naming convention used in previous work~\cite{AGBFMPNkais14}): \begin{itemize} \item Joins with no unbound predicates, that is, where the predicate of both triple patterns involved in the join is fixed.
 We distinguish three join types in this family, depending on the number of unbound variables: \begin{itemize} \item Join A involves no unbound variables apart from the join variable.
 The representative patterns for this join are $(s,p_1,?x)\bowtie(?x,p_2,o)$ (subject-object), $(?x,p_1,o_1)\bowtie(?x,p_2,o_2)$ (subject-subject), and $(s_1,p_1,?x)\bowtie(s_2,p_2,?x)$ (object-object). \item Join B has an unbound variable in one of the triples (by convention we choose the first one).
 It includes the patterns $(?s,p_1,?x)\bowtie(?x,p_2,o)$ (subject-object), $(?x,p_1,?o_1)\bowtie(?x,p_2,o_2)$ (subject-subject), and $(?s_1,p_1,?x)\bowtie(s_2,p_2,?x)$ (object-object). \item Join C has also an unbound variable in the second triple: $(?s,p_1,?x)\bowtie(?x,p_2,?o)$ for subject-object, $(?x,p_1,?o_1)\bowtie(?x,p_2,?o_2)$ for subject-subject, and $(?s_1,p_1,?x)\bowtie(?s_2,p_2,?x)$ for object-object. \\ In the remaining join types we will only give explicitly the subject-object pattern, as a representative of the join type. \end{itemize} \item Joins with one unbound predicate.
 In this family, we consider the following joins: \begin{itemize} \item Join D has all variables bound except for a single predicate: $(s,p_1,?x)\bowtie(?x,?p_2,o)$ \item Join E has an extra unbound variable.
 The location of the unbound variable leads to two variants: $(?s,p_1,?x)\bowtie(?x,?p_2,o)$ (E1) and $(s,p_1,?x)\bowtie(?x,?p_2,?o)$ (E2). \item Join F has all variables unbound except for one predicate: $(?s,p_1,?x)\bowtie(?x,?p_2,?o)$. \end{itemize} \item Joins with two unbound predicates.
 In this family, we consider the following joins: \begin{itemize} \item Join G has only the predicates unbound: $(s,?p_1,?x)\bowtie(?x,?p_2,o)$. \item Join H has an extra unbound variable: $(?s,?p_1,?x)\bowtie(?x,?p_2,o)$. \end{itemize} \end{itemize}

 As explained before, for each join we study the three main variants (subject-subject, subject-object, and object-object).
 Besides, for each join type and variant we use two different query sets (\textsf{-big} and \textsf{-small}), which differ in the average number of results returned by the queries.